Judge declares mistrial in Sen. Menendez bribery trial

 Mendendez on Thursday said in regard to Melgen, "I wish my friend, Sal, continuing success in his search for justice."

+The Senate Select Committee on Ethics announced that it would resume its inquiry into Menendez, saying that it had deferred its investigation in 2013 in deference to the Department of Justice's criminal investigation.

+"At this time, the Committee intends to resume its process," the senators on the committee said in a statement.

-The Citizens for Responsibility and Ethics in Washington said Menendez's mistrial is more evidence that corruption laws must be strengthened.
+The Citizens for Responsibility and Ethics in Washington said Menendez's mistrial is more proof that corruption laws must be strengthened.

 "Congress needs to take action to ensure elected officials are held accountable when they serve themselves rather than the people," Noah Bookbinder, the legal watchdog's executive director, said in a statement.